Hoarding gets worse over time. It can start in children or young adults. It can become markedly more intense by retirement age.

 The cost of a hoarded home is high.
 There is no cheap, easy solution.
 The solutions used for a particular situation depend on size of the hoard, if the owner is willing to work on the situation, and if the local authorities are imposing deadlines.
 Costs might include:

-(a) The cost of acquiring the stuff that filled the house.
+(a) Money already spent acquiring the stuff that filled the house.

-(b) The cost of therapy that may be needed for the forseeable future.
+(b) Individual therapy that may be needed for the forseeable future.

-(c) The cost of an organizer to work along side the person who hoards.
+(c) Hiring an organizer to work along side the person.

-(e) The cost for a deep cleaning after the excess stuff has been removed.
+(e) Deep cleaning after the excess stuff has been removed.

-(f) The cost of repairs from damage (such as mold, broken appliances, plumbing leaks, etc.).
+(f) Repairs from damage (such as mold, broken appliances, plumbing leaks, etc.).

 (g) The time it will take for the owner and assistants to sort through the stuff, donate, recycle, and organize what is kept.